seva100/headcraft/README.md

 ```

 We attach the minimal FLAME implementation in `headcraft/modules/flame`.
 To be able to use it, please register at `https://flame.is.tue.mpg.de/` and sign the FLAME license agreement.
+In addition, after signing the agreement for FLAME, please download the FLAME files `flame2023.pkl` (or a file with the same structure defining the model basis) and `FLAME_texture.npz` and save them to `data/flame`.

 ## Inference